-Third-The views which I have above expressed, of the power and duty of the Board of Health, to itself act in the premises, and to receive, upon its own requisition, the assistance of other departments of the City Government, render unnecessary a consideration of the more difficult question as to the power of the Commissioner of Public Works to remove such booths and stands, upon the ground that they encumber and obstruct the street and sidewalks.
+Third-The views which I have above expressed, of the power and duty of the Board of Health, to itself act in the premises, and to receive, upon its own requisition, the assistance of other departments of the City Government, render unnecessary a consideration of the more difficult question as to the power of the Commissioner of Public Works to remove such booths and stands, upon the ground that they encumand stands, upon the ground that they encum-ber and obstruct the street and sidewalks.

-Fourth-The order of injunction referred to in the papers accompanying your letter, is not in force as a prohibition against the action which the Board of Health and the other Departments of the City Government are bound to take, upon a question involving the protection of our citizens against the threatened ravages of disease and pestilence.
+Fourth-The order of injunction referred to in

-Counsel to the Corporation.
+the papers accompanying your letter, is not in force as a prohibition against the action which the Board of Health and the other Departments of Board of Fleatin and the City Government are bound to take, upon a question involving the protection of our citizens against the threatened ravages of disease and your obedient servant, E. DELAFIELD SMITH, Counsel to the Corporation.